Spiced Apple Swedish Meatballs Recipe

 Really… What ever happened to Swedish Meatballs?

 I remember loving them as a child.
-I even remember looking through old yellowing holiday photos of my mom with her glamorous beehive wig and my dad with an afro and tight polyester pants, and I’m positive there were cocktail meatballs on the table in every picture.
+I also remember looking through old yellowing holiday photos of my mom with her glamorous beehive wig and my dad with an afro and tight polyester pants, and I’m positive there were cocktail meatballs on the table in every picture.

 Meatballs were all-the-rage just a couple generations ago.
 Then it seems like every Swedish Meatballs Recipe dropped off the face of the planet, never to be seen again.